 According to him, sometimes, managers have to play favorites.

 After all, managers are there to help the company make more profit.

 Only when the managers will bring out the talents of their employees and make them work better.

-To achieve this, managers are supposed to look deep within the minds of the employees.
+To achieve this, managers should look deep within the employees’ minds.